seanmailander/kingdomino/README.md

 ## NOW

+1. Add simple computer player for solo play (and debugging)
+2. Add mid-game debug states
-1. Calculate only eligible places by open spaces
+3. Calculate only eligible places by open spaces
-2. Restrict player to play on eligible spaces
+4. Restrict player to play on eligible spaces
-3. Calculate only eligible places by neighbors
+5. Calculate only eligible places by neighbors
-4. Calculate only eligible places by board size
+6. Calculate only eligible places by board size

 ## NEXT